About

 Author, Columnist, Outside the Studio

 In recent years, I have expanded my creative work to include writing, a return to my roots and a tribute to my mother’s gift with language.
-I currently write a monthly interior design column for a local newspaper in North Carolina, and I am in the process of publishing a series of interior design books, beginning with my flagship title, The Sensory Home, debuting in 2026.
+I currently write a monthly interior design column for a local newspaper, Positively Haywood , in North Carolina, and I am in the process of publishing a series of interior design books, beginning with my flagship title, The Sensory Home, planning to debuting in late 2026.

 My goal as an author mirrors my goal as a designer: to help people understand how deeply their environment affects their energy, mood, and health, and to empower them to create homes that reflect who they are and how they want to feel.

-When I am not designing or writing, you will likely find me in the garden with my partner, Hal, enjoying the serenity of our North Carolina home.
-We love spending time with our two children, entertaining friends, cooking a great meal, or sipping a glass of red wine while jazz plays in the background.
+When I am not designing or writing, you will likely find me in the garden with my partner, Hal, enjoying the serenity of our North Carolina mountain home.
+We love spending time with our two children, entertaining friends, cooking great food, and sipping a glass of red wine while listening to jazz.

 The Design Journal